vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 thus, either तद्हि tád hí or तद्धि tád dhí.

 a\.
-In practice, the latter method is almost invariably followed; and the grammarians of the Prātiçākhya period are nearly unanimous in requiring it.
+In practice, the latter method is almost invariably followed; and the grammarians of the Prātiśākhya period are nearly unanimous in requiring it.
 The phonetic difference between the two is very slight.

 Examples are: vā́g ghutáḥ, ṣáḍḍhotā (ṣaṭ + hotā), taddhita (tat + hita),